-In early 19th century India, the British Army’s iconic red uniforms made them conspicuous and easy to spot in the arid, rocky terrain of the native land, with sparse vegetation clinging to rugged hillsides.
+In early 19th-century India, faced with the arid and rocky terrain of the native region, with sparse vegetation clinging to the rugged hillsides, the iconic red uniforms of the British Army made them conspicuous and easy to spot.
 For the first time, the British Army had to consider how to be less conspicuous to avoid attracting attention.

-“The 19th century was a period of small colonial wars, and the British military learned a lot from the sidelines,” says Jane Tynan, a cultural historian and author of “An Army Uniform and the First World War: Men in Khaki.”
+“The 19th century was a period of small colonial wars, and the British army learned a lot from the sidelines,” says Jane Tynan, cultural historian and author of “An Army Uniform” and “The First World War: Men in Khaki.”
 “They knew a lot about uniforms and how to make their strategy more effective, which was to use uniforms as an integral part of their fighting on the battlefield.”

-The solution was khaki, a light brown color that evoked the drab surroundings of British soldiers who occupied India during colonial times.
-In fact, “khaki” is an Urdu word—one of India’s 22 official languages—that simply means “dusty color.”
+The solution lay in khaki, a light brown color that evokes the drab surroundings of British soldiers occupying India during colonial times.
+In fact, “khaki” is an Urdu word—one of India’s 22 official languages—that simply means “dust-colored.”

 Khaki was the first camouflage technology to be applied on a large scale to military uniforms.
 Tim Newark, author of Brassey's "The Uniform Book," called khaki “the biggest change for the future of military uniforms.”